-Legumes such as lentils, chickpeas, and beans are also inexpensive and can be regularly included in your diet.
-They make an easy addition to soups, salads, and stewed dishes, for example.
+Legumes such as lentils, chickpeas and beans are both environmentally friendly and inexpensive, and can be regularly included in your diet.
+They make an easy addition to soups, salads and stewed dishes, for example.

-Legumes like lentils, chickpeas, and beans are affordable and nutritious foods.
+affordable and nutritious foods.

 Eggs

 Eggs are nutritious, practical, and inexpensive.
 In addition to protein, they also contain choline, which helps develop your baby's brain and tissues, and vitamin D.